syncfusion/xamarin.android-docs/xamarin-android/SfPdfViewer/Getting-Started.md

 N>When the current page is the first page, GoToPreviousPage method will not have any effect.
 Similarly, when in last page, GoToNextPage method will not have any effect.

+## How to get the list of annotations present in the PDF?

+By using `Annotations` property, You can get the list of annotations present in the PDF document.
+  .
+Refer the following code sample.

+{% tabs %}
+{% highlight c# %}

+//Gets the list annotations present in the PDF var annotations = pdfViewer.Annotations;

+{% endhighlight %}
+{% endtabs %}

+N> The list remains empty if the PDF does not have any pre-existing annotations.

 ## Rendering the appearance content of annotations

-By  default,  the  PDF  viewer  does  not  render  the  appearance  content  of annotations.
+By default, the PDF Viewer does not render the appearance content of annotations.
 But the appearance can be rendered by flattening the annotations before loading the PDF.
 This can be achieved by setting the [Flatten](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPdfViewer.Android.AnnotationSettings.html#Syncfusion_SfPdfViewer_Android_AnnotationSettings_Flatten) API to true.
 The default value of the API is set to false.

 {% tabs %}
 {% highlight c# %}